dullbananas/pysh/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/shellp.svg)

 # ShellP

+**This project has been discontinued due to development issues.
+I might start working on a new shell soon, though.
+See my profile to see if I have started working on it**

 Click here to watch a demo:
 [![asciicast](https://asciinema.org/a/257576.svg)](https://asciinema.org/a/257576)
 ShellP is a shell implemented in Python and currently in alpla stage of development.
 This is an example shell session that utilizes [argument functions](https://shellp.readthedocs.io/en/latest/features/arg_funcs.html):